Chris Crutcher: Writing

 Crutcher's debut novel was Running Loose in 1983 about a senior in high school who has it all until life throws him for a few loops.
 Many of his novels concern teenaged athletes who have personal problems.
 Most of his protagonists are male, teenage athletes, often swimmers, and recurring supporting characters include a wise Asian-American teacher or coach and a caring journalism teacher.

 Chris Crutcher's writing is controversial, and has been frequently challenged and even banned by individuals who want to censor his books by removing them from libraries and classrooms.
 Athletic Shorts: Six Short Stories and Running Loose were #63 and #92 on the ALA list of 100 books most frequently challenged during the 1990s.
 His books generally feature teens coping with serious problems, including abusive parents, racial and religious prejudice, mental and physical disability, and poverty; these themes are viewed by some as too mature for children.
 Other cited reasons for censorship include strong language and depictions of homosexuality.
 Despite this controversy, Crutcher's writing has received many awards.

 Crutcher has also written an autobiography called King of the Mild Frontier (2003), an adult novel titled The Deep End (1991), and two collections of short stories, Athletic Shorts: Six Short Stories (1991) and Angry Management (2009), some of which further explore characters from his previous novels.
 One of the stories from Athletic Shorts: Six Short Stories, "A Brief Moment in the Life of Angus Bethune", was made into a film called Angus.

-The ALA Margaret A. Edwards Award recognizes one writer and a particular body of work for "significant and lasting contribution to young adult literature" and "helping adolescents become aware of themselves and addressing questions about their role and importance in relationships, society, and in the world."
+The ALA Margaret Edwards Award recognizes one writer and a particular body of work for "significant and lasting contribution to young adult literature" and "helping adolescents become aware of themselves and addressing questions about their role and importance in relationships, society, and in the world."
 Crutcher won the annual award in 2000 when the panel cited six books published from 1983 to 1993: Running Loose, Stotan!, The Crazy Horse Electric Game, Chinese Handcuffs, Athletic Shorts, and Staying Fat for Sarah Byrnes (‡).
 All were edited by Susan Hirschman at Greenwillow Books.
 The panel chair observed that "[h]is stories bring to life the contemporary teen world, including its darker side.
 Sarah Byrnes suffers facial deformity caused by her father's deliberate cruelty.
 Jennifer Lawless dreads the nights her stepfather forces his sexual advances on her. ...
 Crutcher takes teenagers seriously and cares about them."